devopsmails/devops/linux/Commands.md

 trap "echo don't use the ctrl+c" SIGINT - if any body press ctrl+c in the process of execution. it 'll pop the message. trap "rm -rf" #SIGINIT  - "initialize from starting"

+1) System
+uname	 Displays  Linux system information uname -r	Displays  kernel release information uptime	Displays how long the system has been running including load average hostname	Shows the system hostname hostname -i	Displays the IP address of the system last reboot	Shows system reboot history date	Displays current system date and time timedatectl	Query and change the System clock cal	Displays the current calendar month and day w	Displays currently  logged in users in the system whoami	Displays who you are logged in as man	Used to help about that command
+2) Hardware
+dmesg	Displays bootup messages cat /proc/cpuinfo	Displays more information about CPU e.g model, model name, cores, vendor id cat /proc/meminfo	Displays more information about hardware memory e.g. Total and Free memory lshw	Displays information about system’s hardware configuration free -m	Displays free and used memory in the system (-m flag indicates memory in MB) lspci -tv	Displays PCI devices in a tree-like diagram lsusb -tv	Displays USB devices in a tree-like diagram dmidecode	Displays hardware information from the BIOS
+3) Users
+id	Displays the details of the active user e.g. uid, gid, and groups last	Shows the last logins in the system who	Shows who is logged in to the system groupadd “admin”	Adds the group ‘admin’ adduser “Sam”	Adds user Sam userdel “Sam”	Deletes user Sam usermod	Used for changing / modifying user information
+4) File Commands
+ls -al	Lists files – both regular &  hidden files and their permissions as well. pwd	Displays the current directory file path mkdir ‘directory_name’	Creates a new directory rm file_name	Removes a file rm -f filename	Forcefully removes a file rm -r directory_name	Removes a directory recursively rm -rf directory_name	Removes a directory forcefully and recursively cp file1 file2	Copies the contents of file1 to file2 cp -r dir1 dir2	Recursively Copies dir1 to dir2. dir2 is created if it does not exist mv file1 file2	Renames file1 to file2 ln -s /path/to/file_name   link_name	Creates a symbolic link to file_name touch file_name	Creates a new file cat > file_name	Places standard input into a file more file_name	Outputs the contents of a file head file_name	Displays the first 10 lines of a file tail file_name	Displays the last 10 lines of a file gpg -c file_name	Encrypts a file gpg -d file_name.gpg	Decrypts a file wc	Prints the number of bytes, words and lines in a file xargs	Executes commands from standard input
+5) File Permission
+chmod octal filename        	Change file permissions of the file to octal Example chmod 777 /data/test.c      	Set rwx permissions to owner, group and everyone (everyone else who has access to the server) chmod 755 /data/test.c      	Set rwx to the owner and r_x to group and everyone chmod 766 /data/test.c       	Sets rwx for owner, rw for group and everyone chown owner user-file        	Change ownership of the file chown owner-user:owner-group file_name      	Change owner and group owner of the file chown owner-user:owner-group directory  	Change owner and group owner of the directory
+6) Network
+ipaddress show                   	Displays IP addresses and all the network interfaces ifconfig                            	Displays IP addresses of all network interfaces ping  host                       	ping command sends an ICMP echo request to establish a connection to server / PC whois domain                 	Retrieves more information about a domain name dig domain                      	Retrieves DNS information about the domain dig -x host                   	Performs reverse lookup on a domain host google.com          	Performs an IP lookup for the domain name hostname -i                     	Displays local IP address wget file_name            	Downloads a file from an online source netstat -pnltu     	Displays all active listening ports
+7) Compression/Archives
+tar -cf home.tar home<:code>	Creates archive file called ‘home.tar’ from file ‘home’ tar -xf files.tar             	Extract archive file ‘files.tar’ tar -zcvf home.tar.gz source-folder   	Creates gzipped tar archive file from the source folder gzip file 	Compression a file with .gz extension
+8) Install Packages
+rpm -i pkg_name.rpm           	Install an rpm package rpm -e pkg_name                     	Removes an rpm package dnf install pkg_name	Install package using dnf utility
+9) Install Source (Compilation)
+./configure	Checks your system for the required software needed to build the program.
+It will build the Makefile containing the instructions required to effectively build the project make	It reads the Makefile to compile the program with the required operations.
+The process may take some time, depending on your system and the size of the program make install	The command installs the binaries in the default/modified paths after the compilation
+10) Search
+grep ‘pattern’ files                           	Search for a given pattern in files grep -r pattern dir                             	Search recursively for a pattern in a given directory locate file                                           	Find all instances of the file
+11) Login
+ssh user@host                                        	Securely connect to host as user ssh -p port_number user@host     	Securely connect to host using a specified port ssh host                                               	Securely connect to the system via SSH default port 22 telnet host 	Connect to host via telnet default port 23
+12) Disk Usage
+df  -h                           	Displays free space on mounted systems df  -i                          	Displays free inodes on filesystems fdisk  -l                    	Shows disk partitions, sizes, and types du -sh                       	Displays disk usage in the current directory in a human-readable format findmnt                      	Displays target mount point for all filesystems mount device-path mount-point	Mount a device
+13) Directory Traverse
+cd ..
+Move up one level in the directory tree structure cd                	Change directory to $HOME directory cd /test 	Change directory to /test directory
+14) GREP
+‘grep’ command stands for global regular expression print

+grep value filename        	To search a value grep -v value filename	To ignore the value grep -i  value filename	To search the value
+Cat filename | grep value	To search the value on file
+15) SED
+Linux ‘sed’ command stands for stream editor.

+sed ‘=’ filename                                    	To print line numbers with content sed -n ‘5,9p’ filename    	To print 5 to 9 lines sed ‘5,9p’ filename	To paste 5 to 9 lines echo abc | sed ‘s/abc/def/’         	To replace abc with def
+sed -e ‘s/abc/def/; s/def/ghi/’ file         	To replace multiple things sed ‘3c\changed’ filename	To change the 3rd line